zackees/python-subprocess-bug-spooled-temp-file/README.md

 # Summary

 Subprocess cannot use a spooled temporary file to use as an input stream.
 The setup is very straightfoward: a sub script waits pauses for input then continues when it sees that input.
+This is an example of the failing test.

 ```python
 # flake8: noqa: E501